 Sometimes the stories mathematicians tell us are about numbers; others are about shapes in our world, or shapes that can’t exist in our world but which we can still reason about.
 But they’re more like tales than calculations, because when you try to create a tale it’s not always clear what should happen next.
 And sometimes you don’t create the tale by starting at the beginning and seeing what happens; often you start with the ending and work backwards.
 Or, even more commonly, you start at both ends and work toward the middle.

 Young Carl Friedrich Gauss (the real one) grew up to become a great mathematician who, among his other accomplishments, proved a theorem called the Law of Quadratic Reciprocity (about perfect squares, as it happens).
 In fact, he proved it half a dozen different ways.
 If all he’d cared about was knowing that the Law was true, a single proof would have sufficed; but to understand why the Law was true, Gauss needed more than one path to understanding, more than one story.
-Nowadays there are hundreds of proofs of the law of quadratic reciprocity, each with its own fulcrum.
+Nowadays there are hundreds of proofs of the law of quadratic reciprocity, each turning on its own fulcrum.

 The culture of math is full of stories.
 Sometimes the stories take place in the world of ideas.
 Other stories are set in our world, and are about the people who traveled to the world of ideas and brought back new idea-stories.
 Stories of the second kind sometimes have plot twists, because what people discover when they explore mathematical ideas is not always what they set out to discover.